MalcolmHodgins/MalcolmHodgins.github.io/_posts/2020-08-04-SBIP Electrical.md

 ---
 layout: post
-title: "Malcolm Hodgins, Engineering Student, Tries A Post From GitHub Desktop"
+title: "Malcolm Hodgins, Engineering Student, SBIP Electrical Design"
-date: 2020-07-31
+date: 2020-08-09
 ---

 Using this post to help get a handle of how this GitHub and post stuff works on my website.
 Looks like it went well :D.